deprecated-packages/symplify/packages/coding-standard/docs/rules_overview.md

 ## StandaloneLineConstructorParamFixer

-Constructor property should be on standalone line
+Constructor param should be on a standalone line to ease git diffs on new dependency

 - class: [`Symplify\CodingStandard\Fixer\Spacing\StandaloneLineConstructorParamFixer`](../src/Fixer/Spacing/StandaloneLineConstructorParamFixer.php)